tanloong/neosca/README.md

 + `two` means to take two or more consecutive newlines as a sentence break.
 It is for text with hard line breaks and a blank line between paragraphs.

-#### Select Only a Subset of Available Measures
+#### Select a Subset of Measures

-Use `--select` to specify a whitespace-separated list of measures you are interested in.
-A full list of available measures can be obtained by `nsca --list`.
+If you're interested in analyzing only a subset of available measures, you can use the `--select` option followed by a whitespace-separated list of the measures you want to include.
+To see a full list of available measures, use the command nsca `--list`.

 ```sh
 nsca --select VP T DC_C -- sample1.txt
 ```

-The `--` is used to separate input filenames from the selected measures, or otherwise the program will take "sample1.txt" as a measure and then raise an error.
-All arguments after the `--` will be considered input filenames.
-Arguments other than input filenames should be specified at the left side of `--`.
+To avoid the program taking input filenames as a selected measure and raising an error, use the `--` option to separate them from the measures.
+All arguments after the `--` option will be considered input filenames.
+Make sure to specify arguments except for input filenames to the left side of `--`.

 #### Combine Subfiles

 Use `-c`/`--combine-subfiles` to add up frequencies of the 9 syntactic structures of subfiles and compute values of the 14 syntactic complexity indices for the imaginary parent file.
-When `-c` is used multiple times, the program will combine different list of subfiles respectively.
-The `--` should be used to separate input filenames from names of the subfiles.
+You can use this option multiple times to combine different lists of subfiles respectively.
+The `--` should be used to separate input filenames from input subfile-names.

 ```sh
 nsca -c sample1-sub1.txt sample1-sub2.txt